 Disadvantages

-The downside of requesting any surplus balance to be refunded now is that now energy costs have risen substantially, and are set to increase again later this year, so you may find you don’t have enough spare cash in your energy account to cover them.
-Often your direct debit is based on your likely expenditure over the year, so even though you might be in credit now, the sharp jump in the energy price cap we’ve seen this year means you’re probably already facing much steeper bills.
+Often your direct debit is based on your likely expenditure over the year, so even though you might be in credit now, that might run out quickly later when winter arrives.
 If you’re not sure whether asking for overpayments back is a good idea or not, discuss it with your energy supplier first.
-You might decide, for example, to take part of your surplus balance back, and leave a bit in your account.
+You might decide, for example, to take part of your surplus balance back, and still leave a bit in your account.

 Claim a tax refund if you've lost your job